 Benidorm did not win me over within the first few minutes.
 Though I am a city girl, I did not enjoy walking from the train station to the beach area.
 It was just busy and not charming.
 So, are you wondering why I am still recommending it for a day trip from Alicante/Valencia?

-Well, the town center itself is not fun or amazing (unless you are a party animal – apparently, Benidorm is very well-known for being a party hotspot), but the beach area is absolutely lovely and so is the famous Balcón del Mediterráneo – these pretty white steps and balcony are absolutely lovely and charming.
+Well, the town center itself is not fun or amazing – unless you are a party animal – apparently, Benidorm is very well-known for being a party hotspot.
+But the beach area is charming, and so is the famous Balcón del Mediterráneo – these pretty white steps and balcony are absolutely lovely and charming.
 You have musicians playing (probably only in good weather) and fantastic views of the ocean.

 So, while we visited all the places from Alicante, they can also be done as a day trip from Valencia, since all towns and places are located more or less in between the cities of Alicante and Valencia.